cody-scott/PYT-Metadata/README.md

 # PYT-Metadata

-A Metadata tool for ArcGIS Toolboxes.
+A Metadata tool for ArcGIS Toolboxes in the Item Description style.

 ## Description